jmarrr/ygonotes/Counters.md

 ### Labrynth
- Labrynth has a very bad recovery do not allow [Big Welcome](https://yugipedia.com/wiki/Big_Welcome_Labrynth) or [Welcome](https://yugipedia.com/wiki/Welcome_Labrynth) to resolve since those are their main cards to snowball with other Labrynth monsters effect it will take them at least two turns to recover.
+Negating [Big Welcome](https://yugipedia.com/wiki/Big_Welcome_Labrynth) or [Welcome](https://yugipedia.com/wiki/Welcome_Labrynth) deals a huge blow to their strategy.

- [Lady's](https://yugipedia.com/wiki/Lady_Labrynth_of_the_Silver_Castle) trap setting effect can miss the timing so you can use fast effects to block her setup.
+[Lady's](https://yugipedia.com/wiki/Lady_Labrynth_of_the_Silver_Castle) second effect allows her to set any devastating normal trap and with Welcome's effect they can search for Cooclock which can make them able to activate it on their turn.
+This effect can miss the timing so use any fast effect to chain block Lady.

- Take note your opponent can not active a recently set trap card by Cooclock effect if they dont have any Labrynth monster on the field.
+Furnitures are their main set-up and recovery remove them from graveyard or negate their effects when you can!

 |  Ash  | Maxx  | Droll |  Nib  | Veiler | Crow  | Ogre  | Belle | Shifter | Kaiju |
 | :---: | :---: | :---: | :---: | :----: | :---: | :---: | :---: | :-----: | :---: |